-(2) Cash dividends on TRC common stock and cash distributions on ATLS common units with respect to the fourth quarter of 2014 have not been declared or paid.
+(2) Cash dividends on TRC common stock and cash distributions on ATLS common units with respect to the fourth quarter of 2014 and the first quarter of 2015 have not been declared or paid.

 RISK FACTORS

 The Atlas Mergers are subject to conditions, including some conditions that may not be satisfied on a timely basis, if at all.
 Failure to complete the Atlas Mergers, or significant delays in completing the Atlas Mergers, could negatively affect each party's future business and financial results.